Chair of

 Empirical studies show that individual users often have preferences or needs that cannot be satisfied by existing products or services.
 Established manufacturing firms might not be willing to invest in novel development or simply cannot supply the specific characteristics of solutions needed.
 They might also not be able to anticipate the market potential or risks involved in such development.
 Therefore, individual entrepreneurs are often the first to develop radical novel business opportunities.
 They can be the starting point for the emergence of novel industries.
 We investigate and analyze how such entrepreneurs identify novel opportunities and how they overcome risks and barriers not taken by established firms.

-A strong practical orientation –
+Our teaching – a strong practical orientation

 From our experience, entrepreneurship cannot only be taught theoretically!

 While, of course, we build on important insights and results of entrepreneurship research of the past and present, our teaching has a strong practical orientation, always including real cases and real entrepreneurial activities and experiments.
 Thus, in every course you take from our chair, you will investigate real entrepreneurial ideas and processes.
 You will also develop and work on your own business idea and related business model.
 In doing so, you will learn and apply the latest entrepreneurial tools and methods, such as the business model canvas or lean startup.
+The topics of our courses span a wide range, from the search for and start of a business idea for a startup to the development of new business models, products and services in established firms.

 As examples our courses deal with: